 And then populated with the full platoon to look like this:

-So, my cutting skills aside, I'm pretty happy with the way this has worked out.
-In preparation for my forthcoming Von Luck pint sized campaign I've put together a board for the British Airborne Platoon.
+So my cutting skills aside, I'm pretty happy with the way this has worked out.
+In preparation for the Kampfgruppe Von Luck pint sized campaign I created a board for the British Airborne Platoon.
 I was a little more creative here, using a pale cream paper and including the Pegasus emblem of the Paras, which you can see below.
-I've also done one for the German Panzer Grenadier Platoon.
+I also created one for the German Panzer Grenadier Platoon.